presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

    #### DO NOT change the function definition above this line (OK to add comments)

-   # Write your three function calls below
+   # Write your three print statements with function calls below

    ====